gucheng0712/gucheng0712.github.io/_posts/2018-7-20-OPP-Programming-Common-Design-Pattern.md

 image: /assets/images/post11.png
 ---

-In order to make our code system more stable, esay to maintain, and more portability, we should fully understand and apply these principles in to our code.
+For making our code system more stable and portability, esay to maintain, follow the solid design principle is significant.

 ---
 #### 1. SRP (Single Responsibility Principle)